maheshgopalan/github-slideshow/_posts/0000-01-02-maheshgopalan.md

 layout: slide
 title: "Welcome to Mahesh's slide!"
 ---
-This is my great slide
+This is my great slide, Enjoy
 Use the left arrow to go back!